GarryChen-site/binarymusings/content/posts/rust/rust-quickly-start-17.md

 ```

-Its output is as follows.
+Its output is as follows:

 ```plaintext
 empty: height: 0, root node: 0x0, len: 0x0,